Finding the right mentor is an Important task to take seriously

 EMPATHETIC.
 A mentor should have the ability to understand and share your feelings on a professional or personal level.
 They should be a good listener and should be able to understand and evaluate multiple situations as well as give sound advice based on their experiences whether they be positive or negative ones.
 The goal always is to guide you toward the most direct path to success.

 HONESTY.
 Your mentor should be able to speak the truth, give constructive criticism, and communicate what you need to know.
 You don’t need someone that just agrees with you on whatever you say or do, otherwise what’s the point?
 A mentor should be your reality check and provides advice to what you might be doing wrong as well as be doing right.

 AVAILABILITY.
 They may not be available 24/7 because that’s just impossible, but a mentor should be around on important aspects of your journey and should be able to spend enough time with you on a regular basis to create a concrete relationship and allow you to progress without interruptions or waiting.

 FOSTER INDIVIDUALITY.
-A mentor is not someone who always insists on their own ideas and wants you to be a clone of them.
-They are there to guide you and allow you to be the driver of your own dreams, with them in the passenger seat giving you directions and guiding you on the right path.
+A mentor is not someone who always insists on their ideas, and want a clone of themselves.
+They are there to guide and allow you to be the driver of your own dreams.
+A good mentor sits in the passenger seat giving you directions and guiding you on the right path.
 Lastly, a great mentor should acknowledge your ideas and encourage you to be unique.